Illinois Man Sentenced For Failure To Register As A Sex Offender

-George Lesure, a 56-year old, Illinois, man was sentenced on December 3, 2012, in Federal District Court in East St. Louis, IL, on one count of Failure to Register as a Sex Offender, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
-Lesure was sentenced to a year and a day in prison, five years of supervised release, fined $300 and ordered to pay $100 special assessment.
+Andrew C. Henley, a 25-year old, Illinois, man was sentenced on July 15, 2013, in federal district court in East St. Louis, Illinois, on one count of failure to register as a sex offender, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+Henley was sentenced to 34 months in prison, five years of supervised release, and ordered to pay a $100 special assessment.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
 Led by United States Attorneys’ Offices and the Criminal Division's Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who sexually exploit children, and to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.usdoj.gov/psc.
 For more information about internet safety education, please visit www.usdoj.gov/psc and click on the tab “resources.”

-The case was investigated by the United States Marshals Service.
-The case is assigned to Assistant United States Attorney Daniel T Kapsak.
+The case was investigated by the United States Marshals Service and prosecuted by Assistant United States Attorney Daniel T. Kapsak.